oracle-livelabs/spatial-graph/spatial-python/prepare-data/prepare-data.md

      ```
      <copy>
-     # Create function to return lon/lat coordinates as a geometry
+     # Create function to return lon/lat coordinates as a geometry.
      cursor.execute("""
       CREATE OR REPLACE FUNCTION lonlat_to_proj_geom (longitude IN NUMBER, latitude IN NUMBER)
       RETURN SDO_GEOMETRY DETERMINISTIC IS